Piracy in the Strait of Malacca

 Piracy in the Strait of Malacca has long been a threat to ship owners and the mariners who ply the 900 km-long (550 miles) sea lane.
-In recent years, coordinated patrols by Indonesia, Malaysia, Thailand, and Singapore along with increased security on vessels have sparked a sharp downturn in piracy.
+In recent years, coordinated patrols by Indonesia, Malaysia, Thailand, and Singapore along with increased security on vessels have caused a sharp downturn in piracy.

 The Strait of Malacca's geography makes the region very susceptible to piracy.
 It was and still is an important passageway between China and India, used heavily for commercial trade.
 The strait is on the route between Europe, the Suez Canal, the oil-exporting countries of the Persian Gulf, and the busy ports of East Asia.
 It is narrow, contains thousands of islets, and is an outlet for many rivers, making it ideal for pirates to evade capture.

 History

 Piracy in the Strait of Malacca was not only a lucrative way of life but also an important political tool.
 Rulers relied on the region's pirates to maintain control.
 For example, it was through the loyalty of Orang Laut pirate crews that the 14th-century Palembang prince Parameswara survived expansion attempts by neighbouring rulers and eventually went on to found the Sultanate of Malacca.

-Piracy in the region was mentioned in Chinese texts, for example, the 14th century traveller Wang Dayuan described pirates from Long Ya Men (in present-day Singapore) and Lambri (in Northern Sumatra) in his work Daoyi Zhilüe.
+Piracy in the region was mentioned in Chinese texts; for example, the 14th century traveller Wang Dayuan described pirates from Long Ya Men (in present-day Singapore) and Lambri (in Northern Sumatra) in his work Daoyi Zhilüe.
 The pirates of Long Ya Men were said to leave Chinese junks going west through the strait undisturbed, but waited until the Chinese junks were on their way back to China laden with goods before they attacked with two to three hundred boats.

 Between the 15th and 19th centuries, Malaysian waters played a key role in political power struggles throughout Southeast Asia.
 Aside from local powers, antagonists also included such colonial powers as the Portuguese, Dutch and British.
 A record of foreign presence, particularly in the South China Sea and the Strait of Malacca, is found today in the watery graves of sailing vessels lost to storms, piracy, battles, and poor ship handling.